jxsvoboda/sycek/README.md

 Using Syc
 ---------
-Syc is a C cross-compiler under construction, targetting the Sinclair ZX Spectrum platform / Zilog Z80 processor.
-Most C language features are implemented, but some things are still missing.
+Syc is a C cross-compiler, targetting the Sinclair ZX Spectrum platform / Zilog Z80 processor.
+Most C language features are implemented, with a few exceptions.

 Specifically, these language features are supported: